 3. It protects your brain in the long term

-Benefits of physical exercise on your mental health:
+What are the benefits of physical exercise on your mental health?

 - Reduces stress